 Prettiest Beach Towns in NSW

-In case you missed it (or have had your eyes firmly closed), NSW is home to some of the prettiest, most idyllic beach towns in Australia.
+In case you missed it (or have had your eyes firmly closed), NSW is home to some of the prettiest beach towns in Australia.

-Because international travel (and even some interstate travel) remains very up in the air (aka, banned), we reckon it’s the perfect excuse to explore your own turf and surrounds over the summer holidays this year.
+Because international travel remains very up in the air, we reckon it’s the perfect excuse to explore your own backyard because, frankly, you can't beat the NSW coastline!

-Here’s our rundown of the loveliest beach towns in NSW to peruse over the Christmas break.
+Here are our picks of the top 7 prettiest beach towns in NSW to peruse over the warmer months.

 Situated on the brink of Queensland but claimed firmly as a NSW gem, Kingscliff is a picture-perfect spot for fishing, surfing, whale-watching, snorkelling and whiling away the day playing on the beach.